An experience that’s different for everyone.

-When businesses in the Waterfront District decide to build new structures, renovate existing structures, change their signage or landscaping, or undertake any other exterior changes, those projects must gain approval through the Waterfront Review Overlay District (WRO) design review process.
-The WRO Guide outlines the Design Review process and includes a section on “Getting Your Project Approved.”
-Finally, a checklist is available here that shows the information that is needed to process an application for a WRO permit.
+When property owners in the Waterfront District decide to build new structures, renovate existing structures, change their signage or landscaping, or undertake any other exterior changes, those projects must gain approval through the Waterfront Review Overlay District (WRO) design review process.

 Waterfront Economic Impact

 Check out our Economic Impact Report to see the effect of Waterfront Park on the Waterfront District and surrounding areas of downtown Louisville.
 Both an infographic version and a text version are available for download in pdf format (here is a link to download Adobe Reader, if needed).